Can Eagles See In The Dark? Exploring Their Vision vs Reality

 The structure of their eyes is optimized for both precision and long-distance perception.
 A broad spectrum of hues may be perceived by them thanks to the great density of cone cells in their bodies, which is essential for distinguishing prey and recognizing their environment.
 They also have a large number of rod cells in their eyes, which improves their ability to see in dim light.

-The tapetum lucidum a reflective layer behind the retina, further enhances their vision by reflecting light back through the retina, aiding night vision.
 Their eye muscles are also well-developed, allowing them to change focus rapidly and accurately.
 Eagles has exceptional eyesight equips them to be effective hunters and navigate their environments with unparalleled clarity and precision.

 Facts & Features Of Eagles: